African American & Diaspora Studies (AADS) at the University of Wyoming (UW).

-We offer a 21-credit minor to pair with your major.
-We also offer a self-designed major.
+We offer an undergraduate major and minor.
 In addition, many of our courses satisfy the various general education requirements needed to earn any degree.

 AADS award winning faculty offer courses in a variety of subject matter from art and music to literature, history, religion, and media.